In Search Of Yummy-ness

 This recipe has been adapted from the beloved Eagle Brand Magic Cookie Bar recipe (sometimes called Hello Dolly bars).

-For those who aren't familiar with it, they are a treat made with graham crackers, condensed milk, chocolate chips, nuts, and flaked coconut.
+For those unfamiliar with magic bars, they are a treat made with graham crackers, condensed milk, chocolate chips, nuts, and flaked coconut.

 Ingredients